Site fees for caravan parks in North Wales

 1) WHAT ARE SITE FEES?

-Site Fees, sometimes called pitch fees or ground rent, are generally paid on a yearly basis at the beginning of the season (March on most parks), the fees from park to park will differ depending on what facilities are available, how many staff there are, the location of the holiday park and the aesthetics.
+Site Fees for caravan parks, sometimes called pitch fees or ground rent, are generally paid on a yearly basis at the beginning of the season (March on most parks), the fees from park to park will differ depending on what facilities are available, how many staff there are, the location of the holiday park and the aesthetics.

 Site fees may also vary depending on the position of the home, for example; if you want to be on the seafront in a lodge on a coastal park, you should probably expect to pay more than someone on the fourth row back from the sea.